 Listen to Jessica Williamson’s stunning orchestral arrangement of “Rock it” here.

-As well as game soundtracks, you’ve scored children’s TV shows (including Clifford the Big Red Dog), documentaries and films.
-How does your process change when crafting music for completely different audiences?
+You’ve also scored children’s TV shows (including Clifford the Big Red Dog ), documentaries and films.
+How does your process change crafting music for completely different audiences?

 My goal with every scoring project is to create music that feels like it belongs there.
 There are so many elements to pay attention to; storyline, visual design, physical environments, emotional moments to name some.